appbaseio/reactivesearch/content/docs/reactivesearch/vue/search/DataSearch.md

             Returns the events you should apply to any menu item elements you render.
         -   **highlightedIndex** `number`
             The index that should be highlighted.
+    -   **triggerClickAnalytics**: `object`
+        method can be used to register click analytics for suggestions.
+It accepts two arguments, click position and document ID (required only if you're using `rawData` to render suggestions).

 You can use `DataSearch` with `render slot` as shown: